-When you face a problem of planing lots of wood boards, it soon becomes obvious that this task is very labour-intensive and time-consuming if performed manually.
-For this type of work, the tool that works best is a wood planer will be of much help.
-A planer is a woodworking tool intended for planing solid wood into the boards of the desired thickness is exactly what it is.
+When you face a problem of planing a big number of wooden boards, it soon becomes obvious that this task is quite labour-intensive and time-consuming if performed manually.
+For this type of work, the tool that works best is a wood planer is definitely a perfect tool.
+A heavy-duty woodworking tool intended for planing solid wood into the boards of the desired thickness is exactly what it is.

 One of the main benefits planers provide is their labour-saving capability since such tools have a high-power motor and let you process a lot of raw materials in no time.
 Another advantage is the safety of operation as the probability of injury is quite low for powerful planers.
 And the last but not the least is the quality of surface as the electric planers enable you to obtain the boards of top accuracy dimensions and fine finish.
-Furthermore, such boards can be used for laying floors, making furniture or interior, etc.
+Furthermore, such boards can be used for laying floors, making furniture or interior, among other things.

 Such tools have the following principle of operation: a workpiece is fed along a horizontal table on rollers and a rotating cutter head with the knives whittles the workpiece to shape it into a board.

 What Features to Compare

-Before buying such valuable assistant as planer, you should learn about its functionality and clarify the most important features.
+Before opting for such a valuable workshop assistant as a planer, you should learn about its functionality and clarify the most important features.

 There are several types of planing tools and they are designed to perform different types of wood processing: